yonasBSD/zyn/ROADMAP.md

 Initially these may simply delegate to `proc_macro2`, `syn`, and `quote`, but over time they will allow the framework to evolve independently of those crates.

-### Exit criteria
+### ✅ Exit Criteria

-* zyn exposes its own wrapper types
+- [ ] zyn exposes its own wrapper types
-* examples prefer zyn abstractions over raw ecosystem types
+- [ ] examples prefer zyn abstractions over raw ecosystem types
-* `syn` re-exports remain available but are clearly positioned as compatibility APIs
+- [ ] `syn` re-exports remain available but are clearly positioned as compatibility APIs

 ---